urbanloon/ServiceCoverageFix-Stutter-Fix/ServiceCoverageFix/README.md

 before making any coverage writes.
 If either invariant is ever absent, that invocation uses the proven v0.1.3 binary heap instead.

-The mod has no settings.
-The template's generated options page was intentionally removed because there is no safe or useful runtime tuning knob.

 The C# sources have been compiled successfully against the exact supplied game, Unity, Colossal, and Harmony 2.2.2 assemblies.
 Harmony is copied into the local mod output by this project; the old CS2 DependencyPack subscription is not required.
 Version 2.2.2 is used because CS2's Burst 1.8.23 build step cannot parse Harmony 2.4.2's newer merged assembly format.
-The mod DLL still needs the official template's normal post-build processing before an in-game test;
-building this solution performs that step and deploys it to the game's local `Mods` folder.
+Building this solution performs that step and deploys it to the game's local
+`Mods` folder.

 ## Compatibility and failure behavior